 This post was written as a feature by an anonymous reader from South Africa, so if you find any of the reasoning strange, now you know why.

 Fast forward hundreds of years and a pair of red and white stocking hanging from a tree or fireplace is the ultimate picture of a western Christmas celebration.
-Not knowing where you’re reading this from around the world, let’s just for a minute imagine you want to surprise your kids or family members this year and give gifts a little differently.
 I can see how kids would love seeing their stockings hanging full of gifts imaging what could be inside.

 Grandma’s and moms this one is for you.
-If you like to make stocking a tradition in your home why not nit or quilt (whatever it’s called) a special family stocking for this holiday season.
+If you like to make stocking a tradition in your home why not nit your family stockings for this holiday season.
 This video shows you how: